SignalK/signalk.github.io/_developers/security.md

 The implementation should ensure that access to the security rules configuration is tightly controlled, and not compromised by plugins and other potentially dangerous code.
 Likewise the implementation should ensure that the first rule chain for incoming messages is always INCOMING, and the last for outgoing messages is always OUTGOING.
-Branching to custom chains and the potential effects should be crefully considered.
+Branching to custom chains and the potential effects should be carefully considered.